-- In the case of Indian Applicants, documents attached should not be older than two months as on the date of filing of the form.
+- In the case of Indian Applicants, the documents attached should not be older than two months as of the date of filing of the form.

-- In the case of Foreign Applicant, Address proof should not be older than one year as on the date of filing.
+- In the case of a Foreign Applicant, Address proof should not be older than one year as of the date of filing.

 - If DIN is surrender on the grounds that the DIN holder is declared insolvent or a person of unsound mind, then in this situation the court order for the same shall also be annexed with the form.

-- If DIN is surrender on account of the death of DIN holder, then the death certificate issued for DIN holder shall be annexed with the form.
+- If DIN is surrender on account of the death of the DIN holder, then the death certificate issued for the DIN holder shall be annexed with the form.

 - The proofs required to be attached with the form if are in any language other than English/Hindi then they shall be translated into English/Hindi from a professional translator.